iwbinb/Nyzo_Transactions/README.md

 - The entire loop works, and all configurations can be used
 - Transactions are inserted into database and adhere to configurations in stored_Configurations
 - Transactions do insert duplicates until fixed
-- Log needs to be saved somewhere
 - Comparing the transaction ids returned for a specific block height by a NodeObserver, against the results returned by the other NetworkObservers is probably a good idea, this assures data homogeneity across multiple independent Nyzo nodes
 - Events are not inserted into database yet
 - There is no API yet, the functions in Mongo.py do work, the API will use these functions
 - The startup GUI needs an extra command for enabling/disabling the *storeSpecificAddressTransactions* boolean and for adding addresses to the *specificAddressListRaw*

+# Changelog
+- added logging of info to main.log - max log size 25 MB with 2 backups

 # Configurations
 > stored_Configurations file Parameters: